plone/plone.api/docs/content.rst

 Content manipulation with the `safe_id` option
 ----------------------------------------------

-When manipulating content with :meth:`api.content.create`, :meth:`api.content.move` or :meth:`api.content.copy` the `safe_id` flag is disabled by default.
+When you manipulate content with :meth:`api.content.create`, :meth:`api.content.move` or :meth:`api.content.copy` the `safe_id` flag is disabled by default.
 This means the uniqueness of IDs will be enforced.
 If another object with the same ID is already present in the target container these API methods will raise an error.

-However, if the `safe_id` option is enabled, a non-conflicting id will be generated.
+However, if the `safe_id` option is enabled, a non-conflicting ID will be generated.

 .. invisible-code-block: python